 Topics include principles of learning; classroom communication; group dynamics and the instructional process with a focus on embedding literacy in the content areas.

 Candidates will spend one segment of the class in seminars with practicing middle and secondary educators in the identified teaching fields.
-A 50-hour field component in the school classrooms required.
+Field experience is required.